mgsloan/todoist-shortcuts/readme.md

 | `* 3`  | add all priority 3 tasks to selection |
 | `* 4`  | add all priority 4 tasks to selection |

+`x` works a bit different than all the other shortcuts.
+It can be held down, and cursor navigation will cause selection or deselection of other tasks.
+It can be convenient to hold down `x` and move the mouse over all the tasks you want to select / deselect.

 ## Manipulation of selected items

 If none are selected, then these will apply to the cursor instead.